Local Device Support

 When a device goes offline:

-- Running tasks are automatically marked as FAILED
+- If the device does not recover within that window, running tasks are automatically marked as FAILED

 - Error message indicates device disconnection